|

 Runtime Test: The unit comes with 6.6 gallons of a fuel tank with the option to attach a propane hose, I have conducted the following tests.

-You can reduce the noise levels significantly by building a perfect enclosure or configuring a large muffle.
+You can reduce the noise levels significantly by building a perfectly enclosed or configuring a large muffle. here is the guide to do that.

-Safety and Warranty: Westinghouse WGen9500DF is certified by EPA and CARB, I barely smell the bad odor of fuel unless I have overflowed the fuel tank.
+Safety and Warranty: Westinghouse WGen9500DF is certified by the standards of EPA and CARB, I barely smell the bad odor of fuel unless I have overflowed the fuel tank.
+Also, have lots of safety features like low oil shutoff, safety breakers, etc. additionally you will have 3 years of limited service.

 • Efficient on both gasoline and propane